In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 JavaScript uses try-catch statements to trap runtime errors and handle them properly.

-Try blocks contain code that might throw errors, and catch blocks contain code to handle such errors.
+Try blocks contain code that might throw runtime errors, and a catch statement contains code to handle the exception if an error occurred.
 When a try block encounters errors, the catch block is triggered.
 Otherwise, execution continues after each try-catch statement.
 Here is an example:

 try {